LiveNathan/blog/_posts/power.md

 After all this research, I've concluded that systematic power balancing is most valuable for **medium-sized shows**.
 Here's why:

-**Small shows**: The loads are light enough that rough balancing is sufficient.
+**Small shows**: The loads are light enough that rough balancing is enough.
 As Derek said about his routine corporate events, there's no need to reinvent the wheel—experienced techs can handle it.

 **Large shows**: You likely have a dedicated designer using Vectorworks or similar tools that already handle power